 3. PropellerAds

-PropellerAds suits small forums needing instant approval and multiple ad types.
-It is best for low-traffic publishers looking to test different ad formats.
-The network supports push notifications, pop-ups, and display ads for global reach.
-Niche forums requiring highly contextual ads may find targeting limited.
+PropellerAds is a good choice for small forums that need instant approval and quick setup.
+It works well for low-traffic publishers who want to test different ad formats without complex requirements.
+The network supports push notifications, pop-ups, and display ads, making it suitable for global audiences.
+Its simple dashboard helps beginners start monetizing easily.
+However, niche forums that rely on highly contextual or precise targeting may find their targeting options limited.

 Key Features: